APPLICATION AND ADMISSIONS PROCESSES

 15. Can I apply to more than one program at a time?

-Beginning Spring 2013 - YES!
+Yes!
 You will need to submit a separate application form and application fee for each program you wish to b considered for, as well as any additional departmental application requirements.
 You can only pursue one degree program at a time, however, so if offered admission to more than one program area, you would need to choose which program area to pursue.

 back to top